mj-linane/OR-CS4All-Python-Examples/1.programming-variables-math-random/3-sprites-variables-math.md

 1. Starting with example #1
 2. Experiment using different numbers in our equation (e.g. 9 + 2)
 3. Test at least 3 different equations
-4. Challenge: make longer addition equations with `math:Math` blocks so that the code calculates the sum of 5 or more numbers.
-If the equation gets too long, then display using `game:show long text`
+4. Challenge: make longer addition equations with `math` blocks so that the code calculates the sum of 5 or more numbers.
+If the equation gets too long, then display using `game.show_long_text()`

-In order to combine multiple items we will need to add additional `math:Math` blocks
+In order to combine multiple items we will need to add additional `math` blocks

 The splash screen is primarily designed for short sentences.
-This limits the length of equation we can effectively display. `game:show long text` allows for a better representation for longer text.
+This limits the length of equation we can effectively display. `game.show_long_text()` allows for a better representation for longer text.

 ## Concept: Basic math operators with variables